A/N: This is the March 2015 revision. Hopefully I can finish it this time.

 To the place where the taiyoukai had left his heart behind...

-Sesshoumaru stared off towards the fields where Jaken and Rin were chasing each other under the moonlight.
-He shifted his gaze towards Mount Hakurei in the distance where thick mist clouded the tops of ancient woods, so thick, so deep that it covered the ground in an endless blanket of green.
+Sesshoumaru stared off towards where Jaken and Rin were chasing each other under the moonlight, then shifted towards Mount Hakurei in the distance.

-He would not admit, that all those days, all these years, he had been waiting for her.
+As it should rightly be, for it could not be possible, that all these years, he had been waiting for her.